rmoralespp/flask_typed_routes/docs/query.md

 }
 ```

+!!! note
-It is important to highlight that the previous URL contains multiple query parameters called **tag**.
+    It is important to highlight that the previous URL contains multiple query parameters named `tag`.

+!!! tip
-If the URL includes a single **tag** parameter with multiple values separated by commas, the resulting list will
+    If the URL includes a **query parameter** with multiple values separated by commas, pipes(`|`), or spaces,
-contain a single element with the entire string.
+    the resulting list will contain a single element with the entire string.

-To get each value separately, you will need to manually split the string using the comma as a separator.
+    To retrieve each value separately, you need to set the `explode`
+    parameter in the `Query` field and specify the `style` parameter to define the serialization format.

-**Below is an example of how to do it:**
+**Here’s an example of how to do it:**

 ```python
 import typing as t